 This is the old Jo-Han kit, which still can be built up into a presentable model today.
 I built this one in the late 1970s.
 It is one of the oldest kits still in my collection and was my first attempt at a scratch-built cockpit.
 The camouflage was inspired by a magazine article on “purple Rufes”, which at the time I concluded must have actually have been brown.
 Consensus now is that they were most likely dark green like other IJN aircraft of the time.
 Many years later I constructed a beaching dolly from Evergreen to give it a proper display.
 Despite some errors, I am still a bit nostalgic about this one.

 The Japanese Target A mini-sub (Ko-hyoteki ko-gata) was a two-man submarine which carried two torpedoes.
 Their name was part of a deception plan to pass off the type as an ASW training vessel.
 They were designed to be transported to the target area on the deck of a fleet submarine, then to infiltrate an enemy harbor and torpedo the ships within.
 Five participated in the Pearl Harbor attack, where one may have torpedoed the battleship USS Oklahoma (BB-37).
-On 30MAY42 three mini-subs infiltrated Sydney Harbor, on firing on the heavy cruiser USS Chicago (CA-29).
+On 30MAY42 three mini-subs infiltrated Sydney Harbor, one firing two torpedoes at the heavy cruiser USS Chicago (CA-29).
 Both missed Chicago, but one sank the depot ship HMAS Kuttabul.
 Two mini-subs attacked Royal Navy ships in Madagascar on 30MAY42, damaging the battleship HMS Ramillies and sinking the tanker British Loyalty.
-Mini-subs were also active in the Aleutians and the Solomon Islands.
+Mini-subs were also active in the Aleutians and in the Solomon Islands.

-This is the fine Molds kit in 1/72 scale.
+This is the Fine Molds kit in 1/72 scale.
 It is a simple build with no vices.
 The kit comes in two boxings, the Pearl Harbor version as built here, and a Sydney attack version which has a cable cutter on the sail.